Fist of the North Star: Follow-ups and spinoffs

 In 2014, Buronson and Hara reunited to commemorate the 30th anniversary of the manga by producing a special two-part story for Coamix's subsequent manga anthology Monthly Comic Zenon.
 Titled Hokuto no Ken: Last Piece, it is set during the timeline gap between Chapters 136 and 137 of the original manga and focuses on Kokuoh, Raoh's former steed who ends up becoming Kenshiro's.
 The first part was published in the May 2014 issue of Comic Zenon, and the second part in the following issue.
 It was later included as an extra chapter in Vol. 11 of the Ultimate Edition of the original manga.
-Other Hokuto no Ken titles published on Comic Zenon include DD Hokuto no Ken by Kajio, which started on the magazine's premiere issue (dated December 2010), Kin'yoku no Garuda, a side-story which started on Comic Zenon #29 (April 2013) and the currently ongoing Sōten no Ken: Regenesis, a sequel to the original Sōten no Ken manga drawn by Hideki Tsuji and written by Hiroyuki Yatsu which began serialization in Comic Zenon #85 (December 2017).
+Other Hokuto no Ken titles published in Comic Zenon include DD Hokuto no Ken by Kajio, which started in the magazine's premiere issue (dated December 2010), Kin'yoku no Garuda, a side-story which started on Comic Zenon #29 (April 2013) and the currently ongoing Sōten no Ken: Regenesis, a sequel to the original Sōten no Ken manga drawn by Hideki Tsuji and written by Hiroyuki Yatsu which began serialization in Comic Zenon #85 (December 2017).
 Hokuto no Ken: Ichigo Aji written by Yūshi Kawata and illustrated by Yukito the Younger, began serialization in 2013 on Coamix's online manga anthology Web Comic Zenyon.

 Dedicated e-reader

-In 2018, a dedicated e-reader was sold which shipped with 18 volumes of Fist of the North Star, without the option of loading anything else on to it.
-It has two screens that fold out like a book and sold for ¥30,000 in Japan.
-The read-only device is called an eOneBook and is powered by removable AAA batteries.
+In 2018, a dedicated e-reader with 18 volumes of the manga was sold, without the option of loading anything else on to it.
+It had two screens that fold out like a book and sold for ¥30,000 in Japan.
+The read-only device was called an eOneBook and was powered by removable AAA batteries.

 Anime

-TV series
+1984 TV series

 Fist of the North Star was first adapted into an anime television series by Toei Animation.
 It aired on Fuji Television from October 11, 1984, to March 5, 1987, lasting 109 episodes.
-It was immediately followed by a sequel series, titled Fist of the North Star 2, which aired from March 13, 1987 to February 18, 1988, lasting for 43 additional episodes (a combined total of 152 episodes between both series).
+It was immediately followed by a sequel series, titled Fist of the North Star 2, which aired from March 13, 1987, to February 18, 1988, lasting an additional 43 episodes for a combined total of 152 episodes between both series.

 The full series was never released on VHS in Japan, although three-hour-long compilation movies were produced by Toei Video covering the first, second and fourth story arcs in that order.
 On July 24, 2002, Universal Music released a Region 2 DVD box set containing all 152 episodes spread across 26 discs.
 These discs were later released as individual volumes from May 21, 2003 through January 21, 2004.
 Three "best of" DVD compilations were also released in 2005, each featuring seven key episodes from the series.
 On March 28, 2008, Avex released a 25th-anniversary edition box set featuring new video transfers of all 152 episodes remastered in high definition, once again spread across 26 discs.
-This set also features two additional discs of bonus content (including the aforementioned compilation movies).
+It features two additional discs of bonus content (including the aforementioned compilation movies).